Kat360/xml-file-comparison/README.md

 ## Issues
   * There are some formatting issues with the merged text column of the outputted html file: line breaks disappear in paragraphs where there have been lots of changes so the text just appears in one giant block.
-Please do let me know if there's a way of correcting this.
-  * This is my first foray into `lxml` so I'm sure there's a much neater way of doing this.
-E.g.